NishantRai567/NishantRai567.github.io/_posts/2025-02-06-Netlfix_Content_Analysis_and_Strategic_Insights_with_SQL.md

 ---

 ## 📈 Key Takeways

-- 70% of Netflix content is movies, indicating an opportunity to expand TV show offerings, especially multi-season series, to boost retention.

-- Strong international presence, especially in India and Japan, suggests potential for more localized productions.

-- Dramas and Documentaries dominate, highlighting areas for further investment and marketing focus.

-- With 66% of shows having only 1 season, Netflix risks losing users seeking long-form series.

-## 📈 Key Findings

 - Drama remains Netflix’s most consistently produced and globally distributed genre, making it a cornerstone for international audience appeal and long-term viewer engagement strategies.